gkroon/gentoo-pi/README.md

 ## To do
 1. Pull latest armv7a hardfp stage3 tarball automatically
+2. Compiling kernel from source
+3. Update files/update.sh to automatically remove old kernel modules upon kernel upgrade
-2. Add argument for encrypted swap with random IV at boot
+4. Add argument for encrypted swap with random IV at boot
-3. Add argument for encrypted root (LUKS w/ GPG key)
+5. Add argument for encrypted root (LUKS w/ GPG key)

 ## Ideas
 1. Ask again for missing arguments if not provided?